 A server is a computer designed to process requests and send data to another computer over the Internet or a local network.
 Different servers have different purposes.
 Some networks need the server to manage the communication between all of the computers while another server could be a computer that manages printer resources.

-While there are hundreds of specialized types of servers, each have varying features and benefits.
+While there are hundreds of specialized types of servers, each has varying features and benefits.
 Its hardware is designed to tolerate more data and processes than a normal computer.

 The difference between a dedicated server and virtual private server